wubinTron/one-click-deployment/steps/steps.md

 (1)Bulk deployment

-Node deployment supports single node deployment and multiple node bulk deployment Click the checkbox in the list and select the node that needs to be deployed.
-The deployment button is green.
+Node deployment supports single node deployment and multiple node bulk deployment
+Select the node which needs to be deployed.
+The deployment button will be green.
 Click the bulk deployment button and enter the corresponding zip package path, such as/home/user/java-tron/build/distributions/java-tron-1.0.0.zip
 Click Save to start the deployment.
 During the deployment, the batch deployment button is in the loading state.
-You can click View Log to view the deployment details.
-After the deployment is complete, the batch deployment button cancels the loading status.
+You can click view log to check the deployment log.
+After the deployment is complete, the batch deployment button end loading status.

 (2)View log

-Click to view the log to view the current node's log.
-If not, it will prompt the no-node log.
+Click the log button to check the current node's log.
+If not, it will response the no-node log.
 If the deployment is complete, click to view the log.
-The log will be automatically refreshed until the deploy finish appears, then the deployment is complete.
+The log will be automatically refreshed until the deploy finish.

 ![image](./steps/img/deploy.png)